Aerrol-Kyle/appdev2-midterm-project/README.md

 ## 📝 Project Summary

 A CRUD HTTP Server built using FS module for data storing and retrieval that mimics JSONPlaceholder's todos endpoint.
-Instead of DB, this project will store your data in todo.json, and has a logging system wherein it write API requests to log.txt usng events module.
+Instead of DB, this project will store your data in todo.json, and has a logging system wherein it writes API requests to log.txt usng events module.
 Also has error handling featuer which the API returns the appropriate status codes.

 ---

 ## 🔥 Main Features of the Project

-Fetch all todos
+1. Fetch all todos
-Fetch specific todo by using ID
+2. Fetch specific todo by using ID
-Create new todos
+3. Create new todos
-Update a todo by ID
+4. Update a todo by ID
-Delete todo by ID
+5. Delete todo by ID

 ---